-There are a minimum of 169 units of non-market housing in Wolfville (7%) of all households (2024).
-Staff are working to add the units owned and operated by L'Arche Homefires to this inventory to provide a more accurate picture of the inventory.
+There are a minimum of 174 units of non-market housing in Wolfville (7%) of all households (2024).
 With the exception of the 11 units on Hillside Ave, there has been little to no growth of non-market housing in decades.
 Pictures of some of the existing units are shown below.